Facts about Spider -Man

 Spider-Man first arrived in the Marvel comic Amazing Fantasy #15 in 1962; his own series, The Amazing Spider-Man, began the next year.
 According to the origin story, Spider-Man is the alter ego of student Peter Parker; an accidental bite from a radioactive spider gave Parker the arachnid’s relative strength and agility plus a tingling “spider sense” for danger.
-After his Uncle Ben was killed by a burglar, Parker determined to use his new powers to fight crime, dressed in a mask and form-fitting costume and equipped with spider-like web slingers.
+After his Uncle Ben is killed by a burglar, Parker determines to use his new powers to fight crime, dressed in a mask and form-fitting costume and equipped with spider-like web slingers.

 Ongoing characters in the Spider-Man universe include his love interest Mary Jane Watson (and at times another girlfriend, Gwen Stacy), kindly worrywart Aunt May, hotheaded Daily Bugle publisher J. Jonah Jameson and exotic villains like Doctor Octopus and the Green Goblin.
 Spider-Man became a daily comic strip in 1977, and has been featured in a variety of animated TV series.

 The Broadway musical, Spider-Man, Turn Off the Dark, featured music by Bono and The Edge of the band U2.
 Though the special effects-laden show had many pre-production struggles, including multiple injuries to cast members, it ran for 182 previews and then 1066 performances from 2010-2014.